3 weeks on campus

 What you can expect:

-In Pakistani diners, Swedish churches, Puerto Rican radio stations and Amish shops, we will reflect on migration, ethnicity and religion beyond the current headlines.
+We’ll look at how newcomers from all over the globe have shaped America’s heartland.
+In contexts such as a Pakistani diner, a Swedish museum, a Puerto Rican radio station and an Amish shop, we will reflect on migration, ethnicity and religion beyond the current headlines.
 We’ll look at how newcomers from all over the globe have shaped America’s heartland.
 You might get to try on a sari when we visit with Indian and Pakistani businesswomen or quiz an Amish shop owner about running a business off the grid.

 Upcoming Terms & Trip Leaders